 • Memorable take-homes: Engraved glassware or fall-scented candles as parting gifts.

-Top 5 fall event design trends for 2025
+Top 5 fall event design trends for 2026

-• Sustainable event planning as design aesthetic: Not just a practice, a visible part of the look and feel.
+• Sustainable event planning as design aesthetic: Not just a practice, but a visible part of the look and feel.

 • Multi-sensory experiences: Scent, touch, and sound tied to fall themes for full immersion.